Cecilia-Yuen/reviving-libguides-with-lean-ux/README.md

 # AI-Assisted UX Testing and Co-Design for Academic Library Guides

-This repository contains the sanitized codebase, prompting methodology, and synthesized visual outputs for our two-phase research project on academic library guide (LibGuides) optimization.
+This repository contains the sanitized codebase, prompting methodology, and synthesized visual outputs for my two-phase research project on academic library guide (LibGuides) optimization.

-By applying "vibe coding" approaches using Generative AI (**Google Gemini**) guided by the **CLEAR Framework** (Lo, 2023), we rapidly developed a 7-tab usability testing application with zero reliance on internal IT infrastructure.
+By applying "vibe coding" approaches using Generative AI (**Google Gemini**) guided by the **CLEAR Framework** (Lo, 2023), I rapidly developed a 7-tab usability testing application with zero reliance on internal IT infrastructure.

 ---